 Term Life Insurance Policies

 - Term life is the cheapest life insurance.
 It comes in numerous term lengths, and for the term’s duration, the premium is fixed.
-Term lengths range from 1 to 3 decades, but 1 and 5-year terms are an option.
+Term lengths range from 1 to 30 years.
+However, 1 and 5-year terms are an option.

 - One company represented by us provides a maximum of $1,000,000 worth of coverage for a key employee without an exam needed.
 As such, if you require coverage and the key employee doesn’t want to go through with an exam, this is an ideal choice.